Up to 60% off sofas & mattresses — limited‑time deals.

 Where it falls short:

-• Shallow seat feel for taller loungers
+• The shallow seat feels cramped for taller users

-• Modest lumbar support without a pillow
+• Lower-back support improves noticeably with a pillow

 Homall Futon Sofa Bed Faux Leather Couch Modern Convertible Folding Recliner with 2 Cup Holders